mitchfuku/taikoexplorer/README.md

 ## Deleting the database
 DO NOT DO THIS UNLESS YOU KNOW EXACTLY WHAT YOU'RE DOING!
 YOU WILL BE DELETING THE ENTIRE DATABASE AND RESETTING IT FROM SCRATCH!

 Stop and think for one second...

 Last chance...

+Do you really need to do this.....okay but BE CAREFUL!

 Run these commands from /taikoexplorer: